Azure/AKS-Edge/samples/sqledge/README.md

 This will:

-- Create a local storage (learn more about creating local storage on your AKS lite cluster [here](/docs/additionalconfigs.md))
+- Create a local storage (learn more about creating local storage on your AKS Edge cluster [here](/docs/additionalconfigs.md))
 - Create a persistent volume and persistent volume claim (learn more about [PVs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) and [PVCs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolumeclaim))
 - Deploy SQL Edge